andrewcccc/andrewcccc.github.io/projects.md

 }
 ```

-- Interface Definition: Developers define an interface representing the API endpoints they intend to interact with.
+- Interface Definition: Developers d**efine an interface representing the API endpoints** they intend to interact with.
 This interface contains methods annotated with HTTP verbs like @GET, @POST, @PUT, @DELETE, along with relative URL paths and any required parameters.
 These methods indicate the desired action to be performed on a resource identified by the given URL.

 ```java
 public interface Api {